kgwinnup/st/README.md

 all default parameters.
 The -y flag indicates which column is to be used as the predictor value.
 After the model is trained and saved, we can use it on our test set.

+Traiming parameters can be tuned, such as eta and max depth.
+See `st xgboost train --help` for more options.

 ```bash
 > cat tests/iris_train.csv | st xgboost train -n 3 -y 4 -m out.model -o multi:softmax